vaitkus/imgCIF/DDLm_imgCIF.md

 ## mmCIF incompatibility

-imgCIF extends certain mmCIF categories in a way that renders some legitimate imgCIF data files incompatible with the mmCIF schema, by adding extra key data names to categories:
+imgCIF extends certain mmCIF categories in a way that renders some conforming imgCIF data files incompatible with the mmCIF schema, by adding extra key data names to categories:

 ### ``diffrn_detector``